 Requests to undertake an independent study project must be approved by May 15 for the fall semester and November 15 for the spring semester.
 Independent study will only be approved when necessary to meet a degree requirement that cannot be fulfilled by a center course offering and to stay on track for graduation.
 Also, an appropriate faculty sponsor and research materials must be available abroad.
 To begin the approval process, contact Jackie Lewis-Frenay or call 1-800-235-3472 and ask for Jackie Lewis-Frenay.

 If you intend for an internship to meet a degree requirement, you should discuss this with your home college or major advisor before you go abroad in addition to informing Center staff.
-Newhouse students in communications internships must arrange for a main campus Newhouse faculty sponsor before going abroad and will need to petition for approval once the internship is confirmed.
+SU Newhouse students in communications internships must arrange for a main campus Newhouse faculty sponsor before going abroad and will need to petition for approval once the internship is confirmed.
 SU iSchool students in information studies placements must also complete iSchool internship requirements via Blackboard.
 Internships abroad do not fulfill SU Whitman students’ internship degree requirement; students are encouraged to discuss any internship plan with Whitman advising staff.

-Note that approval for internship credit is based on the proposal you submit once your internship is finalized abroad (except for London students who receive internship credit under BUA 400/MUI/RAE 408 – The Global Workplace).
+Note that approval for internship credit is based on the proposal you submit once your internship is finalized abroad (except for London students who receive internship credit under BUA/RAE 400/MUI 408/CFS 493 – The Global Workplace).
 This form is subject to review by the appropriate academic department and your home school or college.
-Visiting students’ forms are reviewed at SU Abroad after receiving departmental approval.
+Visiting students’ forms are reviewed at Syracuse Abroad after receiving departmental approval.

-Some internships may be registered under the non-departmental rubric IPA (International Internship Abroad.)
-Most internship placements are registered for one to three credits (based on hours fulfilled on-site and on program requirements and also departmental and/or home school policy).
+Some internships may be registered under the non-departmental rubric IPA (International Internship Abroad).
+Most internship placements are registered for one to three credits (based on hours fulfilled on site and on program requirements and also departmental and/or home school policy).
 A minimum of 45 hours on site is required for each credit.